 During the Case, the Debtor sought Court approval of the post-petition compensation of its current and past officers and directors, including Stephen H. Gordon, David S. DePillo, Donald E. Royer, Richard A. Sanchez, and Thea K. Stuedli.
-The Court approved a stipulation on September 15, 2008, that set the post-petition compensation for each of these officers or directors and established a mechanism for apportioning the executive compensation cost among the Debtor and FRC.
+The Court approved a stipulation on September 15, 2008, that set the post-petition compensation for each of these officers or directors and established a transfers that could have the effect of jeopardizing the NOLs.
+The Court granted the requested relief mechanism for apportioning the executive compensation cost among the Debtor and FRC.